 10. Child Maintenance Service application fee

-You don’t have to pay the Child Maintenance Service (CMS) application fee, which is currently £20, if you are a victim of domestic violence and abuse.
+You do not have to pay the Child Maintenance Service application fee, which is currently £20, if you are a victim of domestic violence and abuse.

-Read the CMS guidance to make sure you’re eligible and to find out how to inform us of your situation.
+Read the Child Maintenance Service guidance to make sure you’re eligible and to find out how to inform us of your situation.